it-innovation/sam/doc/tutorial.rst

 .. image:: _images/service8.png

-This shows that `user` may safely use services and data hosting provided by parties with unknown behaviour, without the possibility of exposing access to data held at their trusted sites.
+This shows that, when using object-capabilities, `user` may safely use services and data hosting provided by parties with unknown behaviour, without the possibility of exposing access to data held at their trusted sites.

 Conclusions